NFL Rumors: Aqib Talib & Richard Sherman ‘Have Their Eye’ On Patriots, According To ‘Boston Herald’

 On Thursday, it was mentioned in NFL rumors that cornerbacks Aqib Talib and Richard Sherman are looking at the New England Patriots as an option, per Boston Herald.
 That could play well into the Patriots’ roster situation, as it’s also believed that they could lose their star Malcolm Butler to free agency.
 Here’s the latest on what’s been said about either Talib or Sherman possibly joining New England for another run at the Super Bowl, as well as a few other options the Patriots have if Butler leaves.

 Either the Seattle Seahawks’ or Denver Broncos’ loss could end up being Bill Belichick and the Patriots’ gain.
 The report on Thursday from Boston Herald‘s Jeff Howe included comments about Richard Sherman and Aqib Talib each having their eye on the New England Patriots.
-Howe mentioned that Sherman’s situation in Seattle is still unclear due to the fact he is recovering from an injury still.
+Howe mentioned that Sherman’s situation in Seattle is still unclear due to the fact that he is recovering from an injury still.
 However, the team could make a decision to trade him, or may even release him, depending on how the situation plays out.
 That would make Sherman a viable option to join an elite team such as the Patriots that is contending for the Lombardi Trophy each season.

 Howe indicated that Sherman is open to playing for New England too.